What is Phenytoin?

 Phenytoin comes as an extended-release (long-acting) capsule, a chewable tablet, and a suspension (liquid) to be taken by mouth.
 The chewable tablet and suspension is usually taken two or three times a day.
 Extended-release capsules are usually taken one to four times daily.
 The doctor will order you at a low dose of phenytoin and gradually increase your dose, not more often than once every 7 to 10 days.
 Different phenytoin products are absorbed by the body in different ways and cannot be substituted for each other.
 If you need to switch from one phenytoin to another, your doctor may need to adjust your dose.

-Missing one or two-dose of Phenytoin won’t show any effect on your body.
+Missing one or two doses of Phenytoin won’t show any effect on your body.
 The skipped dose causes no problem.
 But with some medication, it won’t work if you don’t take the dosage on time.
-If you miss a dose some sudden chemical change may affect your body.
+If you miss a dose, some sudden chemical changes may affect your body.
 In some cases, your doctor would advise you to take the prescribed medicine as soon as possible if you have missed the dose.

-Overdose of a drug can be accidental.
-If you have taken more than the prescribed Phenytoin tablets there is a chance of getting a harmful effect on your body’s functions.
-Overdose of a medicine can lead to some medical emergency
+An overdose of a drug can be accidental.
+If you have taken more than the prescribed Phenytoin tablets, there is a chance of getting a harmful effect on your body’s functions.
+Overdose of a medicine can lead to a medical emergency.

 Warnings for some Serious Health Conditions